Skip to content

 In other words, classes help you encapsulate your data while providing users indirect access to an instance’s internal workings.
 This helps you provide users with a clean and friendly interface that is independent of an object’s internal implementations.

-For instance, Date is a JavaScript class that allows you to access its date data through its public methods like getDate(), setDate(), and getFullYear().
+For instance, Date is a JavaScript class that allows you to access its date data through its public methods, such as getDate(), setDate(), and getFullYear().

 Syntax of a JavaScript Class